mamedev/mame/docs/source/luascript/ref-render.rst

     The arguments must all be floating-point numbers. bounds:set_wh(left, top, width, height)
-    Set the rectangle’s position and size in terms of the top top left corner position, and the width and height.
+    Set the rectangle’s position and size in terms of the top left corner position, and the width and height.

     The arguments must all be floating-point numbers.